Four Modernizations: Summary

 The Four Modernizations refer to modernization of agriculture, industry, science and technology, and national defense.
 These were viewed as essential to China's economic development.

 They were introduced as early as January 1963 at the Conference on Scientific and Technological Work held in Shanghai, Zhou Enlai called for professionals in the sciences to realize "the Four Modernizations."
 In February 1963, at the National Conference on Agricultural Science and Technology Work, Nie Rongzhen specifically referred to the Four Modernizations as comprising agriculture, industry, national defense, and science and technology.
 The Cultural Revolution prevented and delayed implementation of the Four Modernizations for years.
 In 1975, in one of his last public acts, Zhou Enlai made another pitch for the Four Modernizations at the 4th National People's Congress.
+In that report, Zhou stated that China should achieve the comprehensive modernization of agriculture, industry, national defence, and science and technology before the end of the twentieth century.

 After Zhou's death and Mao's soon thereafter, Hua Guofeng assumed control of the party in 1976.
 Hua had the leadership of the Cultural Revolution arrested.
 Known as the Gang of Four, their arrest marked the end of the Cultural Revolution.
 This event enabled the enactment of the Four Modernizations.
+Hua supported the Four Modernizations.
 By 1977 all entities in every sector and at every level of society were focused on implementing the Four Modernizations.
 One core tenet was the rejection of the previously long-held concept known as the "iron rice bowl".

 At the opening of the national science conference in 1978, Deng stated:

+In March 1978, Deng argued that socialist distribution should follow the principle of "to each according to his work", with pay, promotion, and bonuses tied to performance, technical level, and actual contribution.
+The new idea was that all workers should not be paid the same, but rather, paid according to their productivity.
+The thinking was that in order to be a consumer society, China would need to be a producing society.